59A-4.103: Licensure, Administration and Fiscal Management

 facility shall maintain a risk management and quality assurance committee as required in Section 400.147, F.S.

-(2) The licensee must submit a report to the Agency on each incident determined to be adverse as specified in Section 400.147(5), F.S. on
+(2) The licensee must submit a report to the Agency on each incident determined to be adverse as specified in subsection 400.147(5), F.S. on

-(3) Each licensee that has submitted a “Confidential Nursing Home Initial Adverse Incident Report – 1 Day,” report must submit a full report of each event by completing “Confidential Nursing Home Complete Adverse Incident Report – 15 Day,” AHCA Form 3110-0010, October 2008, which is incorporated by reference.
+(3) Each licensee that has submitted a “Confidential Nursing Home Initial Adverse Incident Report – 1 Day,” report must submit a full report of each event by completing "Confidential Nursing Home Complete Adverse Incident Report – 15 Day," AHCA Form 3110-0010, February 2003, which is incorporated by reference.
 This form may be obtained from the Agency for Health Care Administration, Long Term Care Unit, 2727 Mahan Drive, MS 33, Tallahassee, FL 32308 or on the web site at: http://ahca.myflorida.com/.
-If a thorough investigation has revealed that the event does not meet the definition of adverse incident, a statement of corrective action on “Confidential Nursing Home Complete Adverse Incident Report – 15 Day,” AHCA Form 3110-0010, October 2008, is not required.
-Each licensee must comply with report timeframe and transmission requirements specified in Section 400.147, F.S.
-These forms may be submitted through the Agency’s web site in accordance with subsection 59A-4.103(3), F.A.C.
+If a thorough investigation has revealed that the event does not meet the definition of adverse incident, a statement of corrective action on “Confidential Nursing Home Complete Adverse Incident Report – 15 Day,” AHCA Form 3110-0010, February 2003, is not required.
+Each licensee must comply with report timeframe and transmission requirements specified in section 400.147, F.S.
+These forms may be submitted through the Agency’s web site in accordance with subsection 59A-4.103(3), F.A.C., at: http://ahca.myflorida.com/reporting/index.shtml.

 59A-4.1235 Liability Claims.

-Each nursing home licensee must use AHCA Form 3110-0008, October 2008, “Nursing Home Monthly Liability Claim Information,” which is incorporated by reference, when reporting notices of intent to litigate and complaints filed with the Clerks of the Courts received by the licensee during the prior month as required by Section 400.147(10), F.S.
+Each nursing home licensee must use AHCA Form 3110-0008, and AHCA Form 3110-0008A, February 2003, “Nursing Home Monthly Liability Claim Information,” which are incorporated by reference, when reporting notices of intent to litigate and complaints filed with the Clerks of the Courts received by the licensee during the prior month as required by Section 400.147(9), F.S.
 If a liability claim has not been filed against the licensee in a given month, no report is required.
 These forms must be submitted by the tenth calendar day following the month of receipt and may be obtained from the Agency for Health Care Administration, Long Term Care Unit, 2727 Mahan Drive, MS 33, Tallahassee, FL 32308 or on the web site at: http://ahca.myflorida.com/.
-These forms may be submitted through the Agency’s web site in accordance with subsection 59A-4.103(3), F.A.C.
+These forms may be submitted through the Agency’s web site in accordance with subsection 59A-4.103(3), F.A.C. at: http://ahca.myflorida.com/reporting/index.shtml.

 59A-4.126 Disaster Preparedness.